garrandall/popular-music-data/tracks/pass-that-dutch-missy-elliott.md

 Symptoms have been said to be: heaving breathing, wild dancing, coughing So when you hear the sound "who-di-whoooo!"
 Run for cover, motherfucker!
 Woooooo!
-Ahh, daddy!
+Ah, daddy!
 Ooooo!
-Ah! oh, ooh!
+Ah! oh, oh!
-Pass that dutch (ah), pass that dutch (ooh)
+Pass that dutch (ah), pass that dutch (oh)
 Pass that dutch (ah), pass that dutch (ah)
 Pass that dutch (ah), pass that dutch (ah)
 Pass that dutch (whoo), pass that dutch